 This is located on their SW site at Clatter.
 Wind strengths etc. will be pretty accurate in a southerly wind, possibly slightly less so in other directions.

 Updated at 10 minute intervals.

 Other sources of weather information:

-RASP (Regional Atmospheric Soaring Prediction) is one of the best resources.
-For an overview of the day go to ‘Spot Forecasts’, where it says ‘BGA Turning Point’, and select MYN (hit the N key is the easiest way to find it).
+- RASP (Regional Atmospheric Soaring Prediction) is one of the best resources.
+For an overview of the day go to ‘Spot Forecasts’, where it says ‘BGA Turning Point’, and select MYN (hitting the M key is the easiest way to find it).
 This will give you an overview of weather at the Mynd, including wind direction and strength, rain forecast and the ‘Star Rating’, which will give you an indication of how good the day is.
-NOTE: the usual location for RASP is no longer available.
-This is the backup page, which will be replaced once there is a new permanent location.
+This is the most important site for thermal prediction.

-Windyty is a mesmerising look at global weather patterns, but you can zoom in to see local weather.
+- Windyty is a look at global weather patterns, but you can zoom in to see local weather.